EliteMasterEric/Teyvat.moe/src/images/README.md

 # images

-This folder contains graphical assets used by the site
+This folder contains graphical assets used by the site.